West Bromwich Building Society Conveyancing Panel Information

 Participation on the lender's panel of conveyancers is at the absolute discretion of the the lender.
 The days of open panels are now long gone.
 Many lenders reserve the right to accept or reject any application without giving any reason.
 You should check your original application to join the West Bromwich Building Society conveyancing panel to see if you are entitled to a reason.

-The CML Handbook includes instructions for a property with a solar panel.
-West Bromwich Building Society do not seem to have any similar obligations via the BSA Mortgage Instructions.
+The CML Handbook contains conveyancing instructions for a roof with a solar panel.
+West Bromwich Building Society do not set out obligations via the BSA Mortgage Instructions.
 Am I missing something?

 The BSA Mortgage Instructions don't specifically deal with Solar Panels but it would be prudent as approved solicitors for West Bromwich Building Society to raise the issue with them (as you would if the UK Finance Lenders’ Handbook applied).
 In any event you need to raise the appropriate questions for your buyer client.